-- Prior to the issuance of the 75th building permit, the Applicant must complete: - a.
+- a) The Applicant must complete the open space amenity areas, to include final grade, stormwater, lawn establishment, and installing lawn furniture and hardscape for each open space and/or amenity area prior to issuing the last building permit within the block the open space amenity area is located in.
+If warranted, DPS may allow flexibility in facilitative pocket park completion, except for the following major amenity development triggers: - i.
+Prior to the issuance of the 75th building permit, the Applicant must complete: - a.
 The amenities within Pocket Park A including the sitting areas, trellis, and the stamped concrete identified on the Certified Site Plan as Homeowners Association (HOA) Parcel A and located south of Lindsay Drive. - ii.
 Prior to issuance of the 150th building permit, all open spaces and amenity areas located within HOA Parcel B and located southeast of the intersection of Pika Court and Creekside Boulevard must be completed.
 These amenities include the clubhouse, multi-purpose court, 25 meter pool, wading pool, tot lot which includes three play structures, shade structures, and green areas. - iii.
 Prior to the issuance of the 200th building permit, the Applicant must complete the amenities within Pocket Park B, C, and D including the sitting areas, trellis and the stamped concrete identified on the Certified Site Plan. - iv.
-Prior to the issuance of the 250th building permit, the Applicant must install the site elements including retaining walls, eight (8) trailheads as shown on the landscape plan sheets of the Certified Site Plan, or an equivalent approved by Staff. - v.
+Prior to the issuance of the 250th building permit, the Applicant must install the site elements including retaining walls and eight (8) trailheads as shown on the landscape plan sheets of the Certified Site Plan, or an equivalent approved by Staff. - v.
 Prior to issuance of the 300th building permit, all remaining amenity and open spaces on the Subject Property must be completed and landscaping installed.